Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 of the standard `sensor_msgs/msg/Imu`.
 GLIM cannot subscribe to these directly.

-**There is no public `aspn_msgs` ROS2 package to install.** `aspn_msgs` is not a piece of software — it's an own implementation of the [ASPN 2023 ICD](https://github.com/Open-PNT/ASPN-ICD) (a data schema *specification*, published as YAML, not code) with a `std_msgs/Header` added on top.
+**There is no public `aspn_msgs` ROS2 package to install.** `aspn_msgs` is not a piece of software, rather an own implementation of the [ASPN 2023 ICD](https://github.com/Open-PNT/ASPN-ICD) (a data schema *specification* published as YAML) with a `std_msgs/Header` added on top.
 We reconstructed the `.msg` files ourselves directly from that spec, matching:

 - `measurements/measurement_IMU.yaml` → `MeasurementIMU.msg`